Transportation in Chicago: Suburban

-Inter-city
+Pace came into existence in 1985 under that name, and as an operating agency in 1995.
+It absorbed routes previously operated by a suburban town (e.g., Wilmette Wilbus) or a private company.
+Suburban operators ran into the same funding problems as those operating inside Chicago and evoked a similar response from area governments.
+Pace is the regional public sector response to keep local and regional bus service available in the Chicago metro area.

+With its vast service area, Pace had a weekday daily ridership of 1,195,308 in November 2023.

+Intercity

 Several intercity bus companies offer service to other cities in Illinois and across the United States.
 Most operate to and from the Greyhound Lines terminal, located at 630 West Harrison Street (corner of Des Plaines Street).
-Greyhound Lines operates the majority of the inter-city bus service to and from Chicago, with routes connecting Chicago with Indianapolis, Cincinnati, Louisville, Nashville, Atlanta, Cleveland, Pittsburgh, Washington, New York, Detroit, Toronto, Milwaukee, Green Bay, Madison, Minneapolis, St. Louis, Memphis, intermediate points, and connecting with other points beyond.
+Greyhound Lines operates the majority of the intercity bus service to and from Chicago, with routes connecting Chicago with Indianapolis, Cincinnati, Louisville, Nashville, Atlanta, Cleveland, Pittsburgh, Washington, New York, Detroit, Toronto, Milwaukee, Green Bay, Madison, Minneapolis, St. Louis, Memphis, intermediate points, and connecting with other points beyond.
 Both Barons Bus Lines and Miller Transportation connect Chicago with Fort Wayne and Columbus.
 Indian Trails connects Chicago with Kalamazoo, Lansing, Flint, and Bay City.
 Burlington Trailways connects Chicago with Rockford, Dubuque, Davenport, Burlington, Des Moines, Omaha, and Denver.

-Other inter-city bus companies use their own separate inter-city bus terminals.
+Other intercity bus companies use their own separate intercity bus terminals.
 Megabus, a subsidiary of Coach USA, departs from a curbside bus stop near Union Station, on Canal Street south of Jackson Boulevard, and connects Chicago with Indianapolis, Cincinnati, Louisville, Nashville, Cleveland, Columbus, Cleveland, Detroit, Milwaukee, Madison, Minneapolis, Des Moines, Omaha, St. Louis, Memphis, Kansas City, intermediate points, and connecting with other points beyond.
 Van Galder Bus Company, another subsidiary of Coach USA, departs from a curbside bus stop at Union Station, on Canal Street north of Jackson Boulevard, and connects Chicago with Rockford and Madison.
 Several bus companies catering to Hispanic passengers connect Chicago with points in Texas, and with connections throughout Mexico.
-These companies include El Expreso Bus Company, Omnibus Express, Los Paisanos Autobuses, Tornado Bus Company, Turimex Internacional, National Charter Bus, Chicago Charter Bus Company and GOGO Charters.
+These companies include El Expreso Bus Company, Omnibus Express, Los Paisanos Autobuses, Tornado Bus Company, Turimex Internacional, Price 4 Limo., National Charter Bus, Chicago Charter Bus Company and GOGO Charters.